adamlash/oauth2-proxy-azuread/README.md

 2. You will be redirected to auth.test.qill.in and and from there, auth will be checked
 3. If no auth, the oauth2-proxy will redirect you into AAD login, and ask you to login/authenticate
 4. One Authed, it will then redirect you back to your original site, in this case echo1.test.qill.in
-5. All future sessions will be authed accordingly

 If you are also already authenticated to AAD, you may be asked to just approve this login and pushed straight through.